 Crosstalks: "How to challenge a new field?"
-"How should we collaborate with researchers in different fields or policy makers?"
+"How should we collaborate with researchers in different fields or policy makers?'
 A young researcher of the iCeMS speaks with experts in various disciplines on their thoughts about research and science.

 Classrooms: iCeMS researchers provide cutting-edge educational programs.
-These hands-on research seminars include both laboratory work as well as extensive group discussions.
+These hands-on research seminars include both laboratory work as well as extensive group discussions rchers in Other Fields